vikobi/Java-mySQL-demo/Solutions-Orchestration-K8s.md

 **Steps**

-- create helm chart boilerplate for your application with chart-name `java-app`:

-    `helm create java-app`
+- create helm chart boilerplate for your application with chart-name `java-app` using command: `helm create java-app`
 Note: This will generate `java-app` folder with chart files

 - clean up all unneeded contents from `java-app` folder, as you learned in the module